 1. G = 6.754 × 10^-11 m^3 kg^-1 s^-2 is from Cavendish's

 2. G = 6.693 × 10^-11 cubic meters per kilogram second squared, with a standard error of the mean of ±0.027 × 10^-11 and a systematic error of ±0.021 × 10^-11 cubic meters per kilogram

 3. G = 6.674 x 10^-11 m^3 kg^-1 s^-2 is from a heliocentric science textbook.

 The other things and their measurements in the formula are the same except for .754, .693, .674.
 Then what is that little stuff in the modica of the vapors?
 Was that some of the universal and constant gravity in the .754, .693, .674?
 Would

 that have been what it was?
 How did it change, if it was universal and constant, and where did it go in constant mutability?
-Is it only the darkness that follows under feet in a
+Is it only the darkness that follows under shadowy feet in a

 game of relativity and hocus pocus?
 The lithosphere may become as dry as the desert air without water,

 main matters and other stuff at hand.
 Besides these and such numbers, in resolution, various experiments with ultra-sensitive torsion balances have found discrepancies in Newton's inverse square law, "to the tune of .37%, quite innocuous to the average Joe on the street, but a gaping hole in the world of science."-3